Galatasaray S.K. (women's volleyball): Early history

-Galatasaray Women's Volleyball Branch was established in 1922.
-The team won the Istanbul Women's Volleyball League 7 times and the Turkish Women's Volleyball Championship 5 times.
+Galatasaray's women's volleyball branch was established in 1922.
+The team won the Istanbul Women's Volleyball League seven times and the Turkish Women's Volleyball Championship five times.
 However, the team does not have a Sultans League championship.

-1980 Era
+1980 era

-As a result of Galatasaray (men's volleyball team) becoming the champion in the league in the 1986-1987 season, the volleyball branch managers of the period formed an ambitious team for the women's volleyball team and entered the 1987-1988 season.
+As a result of Galatasaray (men's volleyball team) becoming the champion in the league in the 1986–1987 season, the volleyball branch managers of the period formed an ambitious team for the women's volleyball team and entered the 1987–1988 season.
 They finished second.

-2000 Era
+2000 era

-In the following years, with the establishment of more establishment clubs, it could not be as successful in volleyball as before, and as a result of these processes, once due to the economic crisis, the team was closed for a year while it was in the Sultans League in the 2003-2004 season.
-What has risen.
-However, after 4 seasons, this time 3 weeks before the end of the league, they were defeated by TED Ankara College 3-0 and relegated to the 1st league in the 2006-2007 season for the first time in its history and was promoted to the Sultans League again the following season.
-The women's volleyball team, which has had to compete in the 1st league twice in its history, has become a team that plays for the championship in the league again and consistently participates in the European cups every year, as a result of the efforts of the administrations coming after this process to raise the branch.
+In the following years, with the establishment of more clubs, the team could not be as successful in volleyball as before.
+Due to the economic crisis, the team was closed for a year while they were in the Sultans League in the 2003–2004 season.
+However, after four seasons, this time three weeks before the end of the league, they were defeated by TED Ankara College 3-0 and relegated to the 1st league in the 2006-2007 season for the first time in their history and were promoted to the Sultans League again the following season.
+The women's volleyball team, which has had to compete in the 1st league twice, has become a team that plays for the championship in the league again and consistently participates in the European cups every year, as a result of the efforts of the administrations coming after this process to raise the branch.

-The team, which came in 3rd place in the CEV Women's Challenge Cup in the 2009-2010 season, changed its name to Galatasaray Medical Park Women's Volleyball Team as a result of the name sponsorship made with Medical Park in the 2010-2011 season and continued its struggle in the league.
-However, the paths parted with Medical Park after one season and the next season, the team that competed as the Galatasaray Women's Volleyball Team played in the final with Italy's Unendo Yamamay Busto Arsizio team in the Women's CEV Cup for the first time in its history and won the second place in the final by losing in the gold set. has done.
-At the end of the same season, the team that participated in the CEV Women's Champions League by receiving a wild cart, advanced to the next round as a result of the group matches it played and was entitled to organize the final four in the CEV Women's Champions League.
+The team, which came in 3rd place in the CEV Women's Challenge Cup in the 2009-2010 season, changed their name to Galatasaray Medical Park Women's Volleyball Team as a result of the name sponsorship made with Medical Park in the 2010-2011 season and continued their struggle in the league.
+However, the paths parted with Medical Park after one season.
+In the next season, the team that competed as the Galatasaray women's volleyball team played in the final with Italy's Unendo Yamamay Busto Arsizio team in the Women's CEV Cup for the first time in their history, and won the second place in the final by losing in the gold set.
+At the end of the same season, the team that participated in the CEV Women's Champions League by receiving a wild card, advanced to the next round as a result of the group matches they played, and were entitled to organize the final four in the CEV Women's Champions League.